mavi13/GCFiddle/README.md

    See the list of URL parameters below.
  - The "Save" button saves the current input in "Saved" category and selects it.
    It is stored in browser local storage which means that it is kept also during page reloads.
- - When the "Saved" category is selected, the selected geocache will be deleted.
-There is a confirmation dialog.
+ - The "Delete" button deletes the current geocache in "Saved" category.
+There is a confirmation dialog to prevent accidential delete.

 ### Output box